Moist Mexican Corn Cake – Dessert or Side Dish?

 Topping Ideas to Make It Even Better

 I know this might seem a little out there, but I top mine with a good thick sour cream.
 The tanginess with the sweet corn just works—I honestly won’t have it any other way.
 That creamy topping turns it into something rich and perfect alongside spicy dishes.
-But if you like it plain, it still holds up beautifully on its own.
-Don't like sour cream on your moist Mexican corn cake, here are some other topping ideas:
+While this corn cake is delicious on its own, adding a topping can take it to the next level.
+Here are some ideas:

-Honey drizzle — adds a touch of natural sweetness without overpowering
+- • Honey Drizzle: A touch of natural sweetness without overpowering the flavors of the cake.

 Why I Keep Coming Back to This Moist Mexican Corn Cake